Plantar Fasciitis Insoles & Inserts

-If the Plantar Fascia becomes overloaded through excess use, it can become painful and is then referred to as Plantar Fasciitis.
-We plan to discuss everything around Plantar Fasciitis in this article including the causes, symptoms, treatments and FAQ.
+If the Plantar Fascia becomes overloaded through excess use, it can become painful and referred to as Plantar Fasciitis.
+We plan to discuss everything related to plantar fasciitis in this article, including the causes, symptoms, treatments, and FAQ.

 Risk Factors for Plantar Fasciitis Include

 Plantar Fasciitis is most often associated with pain in the inner aspect of the heel bone (Calcaneus) during weight-bearing activities such as standing, walking, hiking, or running.
 This pain may extend into the arch of the foot.
-This is known as a non-insertional plantar fascitis but should not be confused with Posterior Tibial Tendonitis.
+This non-insertional plantar fascitis should not be confused with Posterior Tibial Tendonitis.

-Plantar Fasciitis’ most common symptoms are pain and stiffness first thing in the morning when stepping out of bed.
-This generally eases after 5-10 minutes of walking but in more severe cases this pain may persist for longer.
-A similar sensation may occur when standing and walking after sitting for a long period of time.
+Plantar Fasciitis’ most common symptoms are pain and stiffness in the morning when stepping out of bed.
+This generally eases after 5-10 minutes of walking, but in more severe cases, this pain may persist for longer.
+A similar sensation may occur when standing and walking after sitting for an extended period.

 Plantar Fascia pain is associated with movement and is often worse at the start of an activity such as walking or running but as circulation increases in the area through activity, pain levels may decrease before returning in the hours after exercises.
 As symptoms deteriorate in more chronic cases, pain may not ease but get gradually worse.